Highlights of the Collection - Take Two

 Roderick Nash - Wilderness and the American Mind (1967)

-The seminal work on environmental history, a subject near and dear to my heart.
-The copy in the Collection has the bookplate of Rachel Carson's colleague Shirley Ann Briggs, who led the Rachel Carson Council for decades and is represented in the Collection.
+The seminal work of environmental history, a subject near and dear to my heart.
+The copy in the Collection has the bookplate of Rachel Carson's colleague Shirley Ann Briggs, who led the Rachel Carson Council for decades, continuing Carson's anti-pesticide work.
+Briggs is separately represented in the Collection.
 [Link]

 Edward Abbey - Desert Solitaire (1968) and The Monkey Wrench Gang (1975)